As one of the first deal sites on the scene, Groupon has been offering discounted vouchers and merchandise since 2008.

 Our reason being, the tour is not guaranteed—it’s only offered “as weather permits.”
 There’s other fine print to consider, too:

 Groupon requires that you book your travel dates by 9/27, which is just two weeks after the time that this voucher is made available.
-Should you cancel or change your dates, you will be charged the following:
+Should you cancel or change your dates, the Policies and Fees disclaimer on their website indicates you will be charged the following:

 “$200 per person fee to cancel; 61-day cancellation required or fee of 50% Groupon price; 31-day or fee up to 90% Groupon price; 2-day or fee up to Groupon price.
 Airfare nonrefundable after booking.”